 Figure 10: Modo render view working within HDR Light Studio

 If you hide HDR Light Studio, you will not see a Preview Render running in MODO as a result of pressing this button.
 HDR Light Studio has created its own hidden Preview Render session.
-If you were to press play in MODO and start another Preview Render, this view will not used by HDR Light Studio, and 2 x Preview Renders running at the same time will slow things down.
+If you were to press play in MODO and start another Preview Render, this view will not be used by HDR Light Studio, and 2 x Preview Renders running at the same time will slow things down.

 Let's make our first light in HDR Light Studio ...

 By default, LightPaint is set to Reflection in this view.
 So lights are positioned to reflect in the chosen location on the 3D model when using LightPaint (see Figure 11).